ofachati/AstonomyBot/README.md

 # AstonomyBot

-a facebook bot post 12 pictures a day (1 for each zodiac sign)
+a facebook bot that posts 12 pictures a day (1 for each zodiac sign)

 ## I) What do the pictures contain and how are they made?
 First the bot take a  high resolution space picture from unsplash.com Then put on it the following things:
-###- the ruller planet :
-every zodiac sign haz a planet that rules it .
-So in every pictures theres the appropriate planet for the zodiac sign and also the current information of the planet  (longitude , position , degree) these informations are real ( the only real thing in the picture the rest is generated ) that i get every time i post using an api.
 - horoscope: a random generated horoscope using markov chain (the text sample is nearly 1500 quotes and real horoscopes)
 - compatibility : wish is a random source image and it’s name
 - luck : is represented as a % .
 The luck in 4 aspects ( 1)money - 2)life - 3)love -4) the fourth aspect is random word from a cursed list of words ).
 The luck is represented as a percentage.
 The percentage change ( red if luck <20% - orange if 20%<luck <60% - green if luck>60 %).
+- the ruller planet : every zodiac sign haz a planet that rules it .
+So in every pictures theres the appropriate planet for the zodiac sign and also the current information of the planet  (longitude , position , degree) these informations are real ( the only real thing in the picture the rest is generated ) that i get every time i post using an api.

 ## II) COMMENTS COMMANDS
 The bot has also the comments commands that the bot reply to them with the appropriate reply.